maraisr/meros/readme.md

 <summary>Footnote</summary>

 > 1: By default, we'll look for JSON, and parse that for you.
 If not, we'll give
-> you the body as what was streamed.</small>
+> you the body as what was streamed.
->
-> 2: If not given, everything from the body through boundary will yield

 </details>